dlaio/thesis/benchmark/readme.md

 ## Overview

-This is an example of how use the Java JMS api with Apollo via the AMQP protocol.
+This is a simple benchmark written in Java to compare the performance of different AMQP broker implementations.

 ## Prereqs